Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/kadane-algorithm.md

 ## Explanation

-To understand `Kadane's algorithm` an array of numbers will be given, and the goal is to find the biggest sum that can be made using a bunch of consecutive numbers.
+In problems related to `Kadane's algorithm` an array of numbers will be given, and the goal is to find the biggest sum that can be made using a bunch of consecutive numbers.
 Skipping any numbers or using them out of order is not allowed.

 **Here's how it can be done:**